 Santa Claus is coming to town.
 Retail businesses are in a hurry to prepare for this great shopping event.
 Usually, they spend a copious amount of money for Christmas to boost sales.
-That is the reason for many retailers to be fallen into a cash crunch – a situation where you do not have enough cash to operate efficiently.
-That being so, cash flow management is especially important during the holiday season.
-In today’s article, we will present with you the tricky tips to manage your cash for a profitable festive season.
+That is why many retailers fall into a cash crunch – a situation where you do not have enough cash to operate efficiently.
+That said, conquer cash flow management is especially important during the holiday season.
+Today’s article will present the tricky tips for managing cash for a profitable festive season.

 What is the cash flow?